geoffsee/GraalFaaS/README.md

 ```

 Notes:
-- The ES module is evaluated with GraalJS' module semantics and its namespace is used to resolve the exported `handler`.
+- The module is evaluated with GraalJS module semantics; the module namespace is used to resolve the exported `handler`.
-- Current in-memory dependency support is CommonJS-only (via `require(name)`).
-Importing other ES modules with `import` specifiers is not yet supported by this minimal loader.
+- In‑memory dependency support is currently CommonJS‑only via `require(name)`; `import` of other ES modules isn’t wired by this minimal loader.

+## Project layout
+- `app/` – FaaS host and examples
+  - `src/main/kotlin/Faas.kt` – Polyglot invoker and marshalling logic
+  - `src/main/kotlin/App.kt` – CLI demo entrypoint
+  - `src/main/resources/functions/js/...` – JavaScript examples
+  - `src/main/resources/functions/py/...` – Python examples
+  - `src/test/kotlin/PolyglotFaasTest.kt` – polyglot unit tests
+  - `src/test/kotlin/AppIntegrationTest.kt` – CLI demo integration test
+- `utils/` – small utility module (not required by FaaS logic)

+## Build basics and tooling
+This is a Gradle multi‑project build.
+Key points:
+- JDK 21 toolchain is enforced by the convention plugin (`buildSrc/src/main/kotlin/kotlin-jvm.gradle.kts → jvmToolchain(21)`).
+- GraalVM engines come from Maven Central via the version catalog (`gradle/libs.versions.toml`):
+  - org.graalvm.polyglot:polyglot
+  - org.graalvm.js:js
+  - org.graalvm.python:python
+- The `:app` module depends on these via `implementation(libs.polyglot/js/python)`.

+Common commands:
+- `./gradlew run` – build and run the CLI demo
+- `./gradlew build` – full build
+- `./gradlew check` – run tests
+- `./gradlew clean` – clean outputs

+Reference: GraalVM embedding docs https://www.graalvm.org/latest/reference-manual/embed-languages

+## Security note
+For simplicity, the demo enables `allowAllAccess(true)` on the Graal context.
+For a hardened environment you should:
+- Disable broad host access and selectively expose only what’s needed.
+- Avoid injecting `require` unless you need in‑memory deps; it only resolves the provided map and cannot access the filesystem.
+- Curate per‑language options carefully.

+## Troubleshooting
+- Gradle can’t find a JDK: Let Gradle Toolchains download one (no local JDK 21 required).
+Ensure internet access on first run.
+- Classpath/engine mismatch: Keep the GraalVM artifacts aligned via the single `graalvm` version in `gradle/libs.versions.toml`.
+- Tests can’t find resources: Ensure paths start with `/functions/...` and use `getResourceAsStream` with UTF‑8 decoding as in the tests.